-Generally, the Family Education Rights and Privacy Act (FERPA) prohibits Elon from disclosing student education records (or information from student records) to anyone other than the student to whom the records pertain, unless Elon has the student’s consent or an exception applies.
+Generally, the Family Education Rights and Privacy Act (FERPA) prohibits Elon from disclosing student education records (or information from student records) to anyone other than the student to whom the records pertain – unless the student has signed a release or an exception applies.

 Educational records are not limited to academic records and include all records that are directly related to a student and maintained by Elon.
 This includes grades, transcripts, attendance records and all other records in any format that contain personally identifiable information – such as schedules, accounts, financial aid records, and emails.